kubernetes/enhancements/keps/sig-windows/3636-windows-csi-host-process-pods/README.md

 -->
 Most of the code used by CSI Drivers through CSI Proxy is already GA.
 This KEP is defining a new mechanism to run the same code that the CSI Driver executes through CSI Proxy directly inside the CSI Driver.
+To verify that the new mechanism is mature we defind the following graduation criteria:

+- Alpha: At least 1 CSI Driver uses an alpha release of CSI proxy v2
+- Beta: At least 2 CSI Drivers use a prod release of CSI Proxy v2
+- GA: At least 2 CSI Drivers use CSI Proxy v2 for at least 2 k8s releases (to check on issues during upgrades)

 ### Upgrade / Downgrade Strategy